Forum Co-Chairs

 • This approach now encompasses 1) EHRs 2) ECG 3) Echocardiography 4) Cardiac CT imaging

-• Construction, storage, and pre-processing of this expansive dataset is all supported by Wiesman Award funding
+• Construction, storage, and pre-processing of this expansive dataset is all supported by Wiesman Award funding from AstraZeneca and Ionis Pharmaceuticals

 • Feasibility of this study approach has been validated and published in NEJM AI, which lays the groundwork for this multimodal integration